Eastern High School (Pekin, Indiana)

 Eastern High School is a public high school located in the small, rural town of Pekin, Indiana.
 As part of the East Washington School Corporation, it was built in 1967 and has gone under a number of changes in the last 30 years.
 The most recent change was in 2003 when the school built a new football stadium, added various classrooms, and built an auditorium, among a number of things.

 Athletics

 Eastern High School's athletic teams are the Musketeers and they compete in the Mid-Southern Conference of Indiana.
+The Musketeers won the IHSAA state tournament in Girl's Basketball in 2017 and 2026.
 The school offers a wide range of athletics including: